micro-community/development/hiring.md

 - Review service - to store reviews associated with a place
 - Geolocation service - which tracks the location of places and allows it to be searched

-The solution should be built using go-micro.
+The solution should use go-micro.
 Demonstrate how it can be interacted with via the micro toolkit (api, web ui, cli)